 Best Time to Drink?

 It’s best to have when you have a break.
 The rich flavor of Kabusecha can give you a nice kick.
-In addition, you can add some sweet stuff to go with would make your break something wonderful.
+In addition, you can add some sweet stuff to make your break something extraordinary

 Mecha (芽茶)